The Latest: Nearly 200 rescued in Florida

-An official leading search-and-rescue efforts in one of the Florida communities hit hardest by Hurricane Michael says searchers have found bodies.
+An official leading search-and-rescue efforts in one of the Florida communities hit hardest by Hurricane Michael says searchers have found at least one body.

 Joseph Zahralban is Miami’s fire chief.
 On Friday, he was in Mexico Beach on the Gulf Coast acting as a task force leader for a search-and-rescue unit.
-He told The Associated Press that searchers found “individuals who are deceased” among the devastation in Mexico Beach and surrounding Bay County.
+He told The Associated Press that searchers found the storm victim among the devastation in Mexico Beach and surrounding Bay County.